Chris Froome to make Israel Start-Up Nation debut at Vuelta a San Juan – VeloNews.com

 Israel Start-Up Nation will be hoping for stage wins in a lineup that also includes 2020 stage winner Rudy Barbier, Guy Niv, Tom Van Asbroeck, Alex Cataford, and newly signed Kiwi Patrick Bevin.

-The parcours for Vuelta a San Juan 2021 is yet to be confirmed, though the race is set to add one additional stage to make a total of eight, and is usually dominated by sprint finishes with one mountaintop finish and an individual time trial.
+The race is set to add one additional stage to make a total of eight for 2021, and the route is made up of one mountaintop finish, one individual time trial, and the remaining stages likely to end in sprint finishes

 The 2.Pro series Argentinian race is set to benefit from the cancelation of the Australian block of racing for 2021.